-The natural vegetation at Hawkstone Park is predominantly deciduous woodland, especially oak and beech with some extensive stands too of silver birch.
-Hence the bird life of the Park is dominated by bird species typical of deciduous woods, but the topography of sandstone cliffs provides variety especially in nesting sites for special species such as Peregrine Falcon and Raven.
+The natural vegetation is predominantly deciduous woodland, especially oak and beech with some extensive stands too of silver birch, but the towering sandstone cliffs helps to provide variety especially in nesting sites for special species such as Peregrine Falcon and Raven.

 The open grassy spaces of the Golf Course provide good habitat for species such as blackbird, mistle thrush and green woodpecker and Hawk Lake has extensive marshy surrounds and a variety of water-loving species.